SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    "arguments=""[{Var1} {Var2} {Var3}]""", "Arguments passed to the executed process."
    "exit_nn=""[Resource]""", "After execution the exit code will be passed to the website.
 If a corresponding exit_nn parameter is set, a pop up is displayed to the user."
    "wait=""[true|false]""", "If set to true, the website waits for the execution to end."
+   "validation=""*""", "Validation rule.
+If the validation rule is activated, you have to execute this Operation in order to proceed to the next workflow step."

 .. warning:: If "wait" is set to "true" be aware that the internet browser and the IIS session itself both have an IDLE timeout.
 Only use wait="true" if the script is executed within seconds.